Dub-S2ST: Textless Speech-to-Speech Translation for Seamless Dubbing: Method

 \subsection{Speech-to-Unit Translation}

 Accurate dubbing requires the translated speech to match the duration of the source utterance.
 To fulfill this requirement, we propose a speech-to-unit translation model whose decoder is implemented as a discrete diffusion~\cite{austin2021structured} generator conditioned on the source speech.
-The decoder leverages Diffusion Transformer (DiT)~\cite{peebles2023scalable} layers that operate on variable-length sequences, with self-attention replaced by cross-attention to integrate source speech features throughout the generation.
-During inference, the decoder is initialized with all masked units with length identical to that of the source speech, and iteratively transforms it into speech units.
-Because the generation is explicitly conditioned on the source speech features, the output sequence faithfully represent the translated content while strictly preserving the original timing structure.
+The decoder leverages Diffusion Transformer (DiT)~\cite{peebles2023scalable} layers that operate on variable-length sequences, with additional cross-attention to integrate source speech features throughout the generation.
+During inference, the decoder takes a fully masked unit sequence with length identical to that of the source speech as its initial input and iteratively transforms it into speech units.

-The training is conducted by first masking units based on a mask schedule $\gamma(t_{dec})$, where both $\gamma$ and $t_{dec}$ ranges from $(0, 1)$.
+The training is conducted by first masking units based on a mask schedule $\gamma(t_{dec})$, where both $t_{dec}$ and $\gamma(t_{dec})$ range from $(0, 1)$.
 Each unit is independently masked with probability $\gamma(t_{dec})$ and remains unmasked with probability $1-\gamma(t_{dec})$, and the decoder predicts the original target units from the partially masked sequence.
 The decoder is optimized using the following cross-entropy loss:

 Here, $M$ is the set of indices corresponding to masked units, $x^i_0$ is the ground-truth speech unit, $x_t$ is the partially masked input sequence at timestep $t_{dec}$, and $h_{src}$ is the encoded representation from the Conformer encoder.
 During training, the decoder predicts speech units from partially masked target sequence.
 During inference, it receives a fully masked sequence whose length matches that of the source speech units, thereby generating translated speech aligned in length with the source.
 The loss is applied only to the masked units, and we further investigate the impact of this in Section~\ref{sec:result}.